 Notifying the Building Services Department when the project is ready for inspection.
 Please call

 319-286-5831 with the permit number, address, and type of inspection needed.
-Same day inspections are typically accommodated; however, it is always advisable to schedule 24-hours in advance.
+Inspections should be requested the business day prior to the inspection before 4:00PM.

 - Providing access and means for inspections, including:

 - ensuring the components to be inspected are readily visible and are not concealed or permanently covered; and